waku-org/pm/FURPS/application/group_chat.md

 ## Supportability

-1. Developers can create group conversations from Go Applications
+1. Developers can create group conversations from Go Applications; available on pkg.go.dev.
-2. Developers can create group conversations from Rust Applications
+2. Developers can create group conversations from Rust Applications; available on crates.io.

-## +Privacy
+## + (Privacy, Anonymity, Deployments)

 1. Non-participants cannot correlate a group conversation to any of its participants.
 2. No identifying information is visible when registering an installation.